-As previously noted, the comprehensive budget is funded by an overall AMF of \$88 per acre-foot for 2024, a fee rate increase of \$4 (or 4.76%) which is the first rate increase 2012.
-Revenues generated from AMFs represent approximately 97.3% of overall budgeted revenue.
+As previously noted, the comprehensive budget is funded by an overall AMF of \$90 per acre-foot for 2025, a fee rate increase of \$2 (or 2.27%) from 2024.
+Revenues generated from AMFs represent approximately 96.3% of overall budgeted revenue.

 Budgeted expenses are shown below for each fund.
-For years prior to 2024, the annual amended budget amounts are shown.
-For the EAHCP Fund, the increase in expenses in 2023 is related to VISPO forbearance payments which are explained in other sections of this budget document.
-VISPO forbearance payments were also budgeted in 2024.
+For years prior to 2025, the annual amended budget amounts are shown.
+For the EAHCP Fund, the increase in expenses in 2023 and 2024 are related to VISPO forbearance payments which are explained in other sections of this budget document.
+VISPO forbearance payments were also budgeted in 2025.